- What is Data Science and Analytics?

 How Does Data Science and Analytics Work?

 Data science isn’t any magic.
-The process involves various steps starting from asking the right questions to communicating the analysis results clearly and using data analytics for business decision making.
+The process involves various steps starting from asking the right questions to communicating the analysis results clearly and using AI analytics for business decision making.
 This workflow is described below:

 1. Asking the right questions